|

 options will be discussed.
 We will review these

 starting with the lowest level of seriousness.
+Self

-Help Groups
+Help Groups Virtually

 all treatment will involve the individual going